The Project

 Project overview

-Lime Down Solar Park is a utility-scale solar park and battery energy storage project proposed as being built on land in North Wiltshire.
+Lime Down Solar Park is a utility-scale solar park and battery energy storage project proposed as being built on land in Wiltshire.

-The project would comprise the installation of solar photovoltaic (PV) panels and an on-site battery energy storage facility, with an underground cable connection into the national grid at Melksham substation so the electricity it generates can be made available to homes and businesses across the UK.
+The Project would comprise the installation of solar photovoltaic (PV) panels and an on-site battery energy storage facility, with an underground cable connection into the national grid at Melksham Substation so the electricity it generates can be made available to homes and businesses across the UK.

 If consented, the solar park could deliver up to 500MW of renewable energy.
 This is equivalent to providing enough clean affordable electricity to power approximately 115,000 homes annually.